 What gifts count toward my reunion campaign?

 All gifts to The Wake Forest Fund will count toward the campaign, with the highest priority on unrestricted undergraduate support.
-Gifts made between July 1, 2018 and Homecoming and Reunion Weekend 2019 will be included in your class gift totals, which means you have the opportunity for gifts from two fiscal years to count in your class campaign.
+Gifts made between July 1, 2019 and November 2020 will be included in your class gift totals, which means you have the opportunity for gifts from two fiscal years to count in your class campaign.
 All gifts to Wake Forest are greatly appreciated but during a reunion year your class is focusing attention on unrestricted annual giving that support the vital areas of academics, faculty excellence and the student experience.
 Gifts to restricted or endowed funds are very much appreciated but are not included as part of the class gift.

 How much should I give?